ssjing-pixel/IN4MATX43-Project/README.md

 Date: 4/24/26
 Type: In-Person
 Location: Friday Discussion Section Week 4
-Summary: We filled out our project's quick overview presentation slide, with a marking hook and elevator pitch.
+Summary: We filled out our project's quick overview presentation slide, with a marketing hook and elevator pitch.
 We also decided on the key features which we would implement in our project, including an intro quiz, a mission/point system, user profile, and chat box.
-We also came up with our project's name CommonGround and created an executieve summary for our project's requirement specification document.
+We also came up with our project's name CommonGround and created an executive summary for our project's requirement specification document.

 Meeting #2
 Attendees: Elaine Kao, Gisele Dao, Stephanie Jing, Xinchang Tong